 As of January 1, 2016, all LLQP exams in Ontario are administered by Durham College.
 The fee for writing the full LLQP exam is $98.
 (This is for one attempt at writing each of the four modules that make up the LLQP exam.)
 A separate fee will be charged for rewriting any failed modules.
 To book an exam, please contact Durham College .

-For a limited time following the transition to the updated LLQP, individuals who write the LLQP exam in Ontario can choose how their exams are marked.
+As a transitional measure following the introduction of the updated LLQP, individuals who write the LLQP exam in Ontario no later than November 6, 2016 can choose how their exams are marked.
 For more information, please refer to the Durham College website .
-A notice will be posted on this web page at least 45 days before this option is withdrawn.

 LLQP Exam Re-write Policy